My Story ¶

 I just recently got in to motorcycles.
 My first bike is this 2006 Harley-Davidson Sportster 1200.
 I chose it because it was pre-fuel injection by one year, so fewer computers and easier for the DIY mechanic to repair and modify without special equipment.
 At the same time, it was new enough to have the rubber mounted engine which will increase ride comfort on longer trips.

 I have loved taking pictures ever since taking some photography classes in high school.
 I try and keep it cheap.
 I recently acquired an older Nikon DSLR in trade for car parts from a friend.
 That's as fancy as it's gotten so far!
 All the pictures here were taken with a 2.3mp point and shoot Canon.
 I look forward to taking more pictures with the DSLR soon.

 Cooking, Canning, Gardening ¶

-My wife and I spend much of the remainder of our free time, when not doing projects and fixing stuff, on cooking, canning, and gardening.
+I spend much of the remainder of my free time, when not doing projects and fixing stuff, on cooking, canning, and gardening.
 It's so rewarding and shares many of the virtues noted earlier, such as financial savings and increased independence!